Clinical decision support tools support health care providers at the point of care by presenting relevant information at the appropriate time.

 “For example,” says Kellé, “a patient arrives in the Emergency Department profoundly confused, and is identified by her driver’s licence.
 The system brings up an alert based on this identification – she is highly allergic to latex, so using such products could endanger her.
 The team would know that right away and make appropriate decisions based on that knowledge, without her having to verbalize it.

 “Reminders about medications are also very important.
 A consultant orders a medication and the system reminds her that the patient has already had the maximum dose of that drug for the day.
 It will also remind her about any interactions with medications the patient takes at home.”

-Bradley Ho, Clinical Informatics Lead, Pharmacy/Medication Safety, says one of the Medication Management Team's biggest achievements is building clinical decision support tools for use when a provider is placing medication orders and a pharmacist is verifying those orders.
+Bradley Ho, Clinical Informatics Lead (Program Liaison), Pharmacy, says one of the Medication Management Team's biggest achievements is building clinical decision support tools for use when a provider is placing medication orders and a pharmacist is verifying those orders.

 “These tools include allergy and drug interaction checking, dose range checking on high-risk medications and alerts when drugs excreted through the kidneys are ordered for renally-impaired patients,” explains Bradley.
 “Without computerized provider order entry (CPOE), this would not be possible.”